ctkdev/grails-vaadin-examples/vaadin-grails-hello-world/README.md

 Changes
 -------

-* Mar 29, 2012 - Integration of the Doamin Class validation.
+* Mar 29, 2012 - Integration of the Grails validation (using of domain contraints).
-* Mar 25, 2012 - You can edit users with form (using of com.vaadin.ui.Form and com.vaadin.data.util.BeanItem).
+* Mar 25, 2012 - You can edit users with a form (using of com.vaadin.ui.Form and com.vaadin.data.util.BeanItem).